fernandojunior/felix-ml-tools/README.md

 # felix-ml-tools

-A lib to resolver any machine learning problem.
+A ML/EDA lib to rule any problem.

-Warning: Not recommended for production environment.
+Warning: Not ready for production environment.